 Photography by: Luigi Porzia

-The Orphan Dream band published it’s first CD, ‘Orphan’s Soul’ in 2004.
-All its albums are about Orphan Disease (Rare Disease) and how it’s affected the lead singer, pat girondi’s life.
-The 80 published songs are all written and produced by the Orphan Dream Band.
-The latest album, “Orphan’s Return,” was released days before the culmination of girondi’s 5-year pharmaceutical court battle.
-As the album’s name hints, the verdict has allowed girondi to return to his work of curing rare diseases. girondi’s producer is Fairlive, headquartered in Matera, Italy.
+Patrick Girondi & the Orphan’s Dream band published its first CD, ‘Orphan’s Soul’ in 2004.
+All of the albums are about Orphan Disease (Rare Disease) and how it it has affected the lead singer, Patrick Girondi’s life.
+The 80 published songs are all written by the Patrick Girondi & the Orphan’s Dream.
+The fifth album, “Orphan’s Return,” was released days before the culmination of girondi’s 5-year pharmaceutical court battle.
+As the album’s name hints, the verdict has allowed Girondi to return to his work of curing rare diseases.

 He has received honors and awards including